-A nationally recognized scholar and innovator, Thomas A. Horan, the H. Jess and Donna Senecal Endowed Dean of the School of Business, is leading the University of Redlands into a new era of 21st-century business education.
+A nationally recognized scholar and innovator, Thomas A. Horan, the H. Jess and Donna Senecal Endowed Dean of the School of Business & Society, is leading the University of Redlands into a new era of 21st-century business education.

 As dean, Horan has created a strategic approach to advancing the school’s mission and has led a new set of initiatives and programs to enhance student-centeredness and success, embrace corporate and pathway partners, and implement new programs in leadership and spatial analytics.
 The quality of his leadership has already been recognized, as he played a crucial role in securing the School of Business’s accreditation by the Accreditation Council for Business Schools and Programs (ACBSP) in early 2018.

 A New England native, he moved to California after finishing his B.A.
 (Phi Beta Kappa) from the University of Vermont to pursue an M.A. and Ph.D. in Organizational Behavior from Claremont Graduate University.
 After completing his Ph.D. in 1988, he spent five years as a senior analyst at the U.S. General Accounting Office (GAO) in Washington, D.C. and two years as a senior fellow at George Mason University.
 He returned to Claremont Graduate University in 1995.
 Over the following 23 years, Dean Horan first rose to full professor, then dean of the School of Information Systems and Technology, followed by dean of the Drucker School of Management.